salomaoalves/salomaoalves.github.io/_includes/page_text/language.md

 [**Visualization.ipynb**](https://github.com/salomaoalves/Languages/blob/main/Python/Visualization.ipynb)\
 Plot data is important and in Python is good for that.
 Here, you'll find examples of how to build a bunch of plots using libs, like MatplotLib, Searbon and Plotly.\
-Also, how to build a Dashboard wuing Plotly and general functions that help build all the plot enviroment.\
+Also, how to build a Dashboard using Plotly and general functions that help build all the plot environment.\
-The plots are:
- - Histogram
- - Box & Violin
- - Scatterplot & Bubble
- - Bar & Line & Area & Pie Chart
- - Dual Axis & Secondary Axes
- - Waterfall & Bullet & Funnel Chart
- - Heat Map & Treemap/Mekko Chart

 ## [R](https://github.com/salomaoalves/Languages/tree/main/R)